robfletcher/strikt/site/src/orchid/resources/wiki/collection-elements.md

 {% snippet 'collections_1' %}
 ```

-The results are broken down by individual elements in the collection so it's easy to see which failed.
+The results are broken down by individual elements in the collection, so it's easy to see which failed.

-Similarly, `any` asserts that at least one element passes the nested assertions and `none` succeeds if all elements of the collection _fail_ the nested assertions.
+Similarly, `any` asserts that at least one element passes the nested assertions, `one` succeeds if exactly one element passes the nested assertions, and `none` succeeds if all elements of the collection _fail_ the nested assertions.